scverse/scvi-tools/docs/index.rst

 scvi-tools documentation
 ========================

 scvi-tools (single-cell variational inference tools) is a package for end-to-end analysis of single-cell omics data.
-The software is primarily developed and maintained by the `Yosef Lab
+The package is primarily developed and maintained by the `Yosef Lab
 <https://yoseflab.github.io/>`_ at UC Berkeley and is composed of several deep generative models for omics data analysis:

 * scVI for analysis of single-cell RNA-seq data [Lopez18]_